-Befriending is playing an increasingly valuable role in supporting people in need - elderly people living more isolated lives, people with life limiting conditions, vulnerable young people or families in crisis.
+Befriending is playing an increasingly valuable role in supporting those in need - elderly people living more isolated lives, people with life limiting conditions, vulnerable young people or families in crisis.
 Research around mental wellbeing consistently affirms the positive effect that connecting with another person has on the way we feel about ourselves and the world around us.
-Befriending offers a unique opportunity to enhance wellbeing through the quality of the befriending relationship and the type of conversations that take place along the way.
+Befriending enhances wellbeing through the quality of the befriending relationship and the type of conversations that take place.

 The power of relationship

 Building any relationship with someone creates a sense of belonging and self worth.
 It can help us feel happier and more secure, bringing a greater sense of purpose or meaning to our lives.
 The befriending relationship has a slightly different yet equally beneficial impact.
 It offers all the positive attributes of friendship, while allowing the befriendee to be themselves, without fear of being judged, criticised or feeling the pressure of having to live up to someone else’s expectations or values.
 A volunteer on one of our recent training programmes reported, ‘My lady says that her family try to wrap her in cotton wool.
 She says she feels as if she’s treated like a child.
 With me, she says she can really be herself ’.